Comac (youth movement): Students' action

-In early 2022, during the exam period of the first semester, Covid-19 quarantine prevented students from multiple universities from attending their midterm examinations.
+In early 2022, during the exam period of the first semester, COVID-19 quarantine prevented students from multiple universities from attending their midterm examinations.
 Some were granted catch-up examinations, but these overlapped with existing exam dates, leading to multiple tests on a single day.
 Other catch-up tests were postponed for months, forcing students into re-taking them during the summer months.
-In response, Comac launched a petition to demand guaranteed catch-up exams right after the exam period for those affected by the mandatory Covid-19 isolation.
+In response, Comac launched a petition to demand guaranteed catch-up exams right after the exam period for those affected by the mandatory COVID-19 isolation.
 As of the end of the midterms, around 2,000 had signed.

 In February 2022, students from the Ghent University, VUB and KU Leuven reported cases of sexual harassment by professors.
 An associate professor was also fired in the Royal Conservatoire Antwerp.
 Comac has since joined a movement strongly denouncing their acts and demanding zero-tolerance for unacceptable behaviour.
 On 15 February, students across several Flemish cities protested, among which Comac members.

 Disadvantaged groups

 On 20 July 2021 (on World Refugee Day) Comac members demonstrated in support of undocumented migrants (sans-papiers) who organized a hunger strike for better regulations of their legal status.
 The youth wing has also provided supplies and food for refugees.

-Following the war in Ukraine and subsequent refugee crisis, the organization held actions at universities such as KU Leuven and UGent as part of a peace initiative.
+Following the Russian invasion of Ukraine and subsequent refugee crisis, the organization held actions at universities such as KU Leuven and UGent as part of a peace initiative.
 Comac wishes to mobilize Belgian universities in a call for de-escalation of the war and diplomatic resolution, as well as raise awareness for student refugees, many of whom faced discrimination while fleeing the country.
 Comac furthermore opposes Belgian weapon deliveries to Ukraine.

 Comac also manifested in support of cleaning personnel, advocating for better working conditions and fairer salaries.

 Disaster relief

 In cooperation with the WPB as well as RedFox, so-called SolidariTeams were created to help victims of the 2021 European floods in Flanders and Wallonia, many of which needed their houses rid of debris, the interior cleaned and repainted, as well as their basements drained.
 Around 41,000 households were left without electricity in Wallonia.
 Since 2022, over 1,500 people have volunteered for the program.
+In 2024, Comac sent a delegation of about 35 students to help clean up and help the local inhabitants after the floods in Valencia.